 FOR MORE: Buy Russiam Railroads on Amazon

 In Forbidden Desert, players take on the roles of brave adventurers who must throw caution to the wind and survive both blistering heat and sand in order to recover a legendary flying machine buried under an ancient desert city.
 A fresh game based around an innovative set of mechanisms such as an ever-shifting board, individual resource management, and a unique method for locating the flying machine parts.
 An adventure game for 2 – 5 players lasting about 45 minutes.
 This is the highest-ranking pure cooperative game on the list of the best board games of 2013 and a good one at that.

-FOR MORE: Buy Forbidden Desert
+FOR MORE: Buy Forbidden Desert on Amazon

 #03 | Eldritch Horror

 Taking the bronze on the list of the best board games of 2013 is Eldritch Horror.
 Eldritch Horror is a cooperative game of terror and adventure in which 1 – 8 players take the roles of globetrotting investigators working to solve mysteries, gather clues, and protect the world from an Ancient One.
 Each comes with its own unique decks of Mystery and Research cards, which draw you deeper into the lore surrounding each loathsome creature.
 Games run for 2 – 4 hours.

 #02 | Caverna: The Cave Farmers

 Caverna: The Cave Farmers is a worker-placement game at heart, with a focus on farming.
 In the game, you are the bearded leader of a small dwarf family that lives in a cave in the mountains.
 You begin the game with a farmer and his spouse, and each member of the farming family represents an action that the player can take each turn.
 Together, you cultivate the forest in front of your cave and dig deeper into the mountain.
 For 1 – 7 players that will run about 30 – 210 minutes.